lsspkk/omarasti/omarasti/doc/add_visibility.md

 ### Default Visibility
 - All markers have a default visibility of **50 meters**
 - When loading tracks without visibility data, API must populate default 50m visibility for all markers
-- **Special rule: The last marker (finish) always has 100m visibility** when loading tracks, regardless of saved value

 ### Visibility Options
 Markers can have one of four visibility settings: